OEUG99/Knowledge-Garden/pages/Graph___Style Guide.md

 			  [[cat]]
 			  [[Cat (Linux Command)]]
 			  ```
-			- Why is the wikipedia style preferred?
+			- Why is the wikipedia style better?
 When you are writing and creating a new link, the suggested names will correctly appear as you type, unlike with namespaces.
-			- Very similar to the Wikipedia style naming, you can use nested links instead of the added parenthesis.
+			- We can take this approach and make it better with the use of nested loops, see below:
+				-
 	- ## Special Namespaces:
 		- ###  Functional Namespaces:
 			- **[[Graph]]**